 - Include Internal Links With Descriptive Anchor Text

 External links are links that are on your website that point to other sites.
 You can also think of them as “links out” on your site that link to other places on the internet.

 Some people are afraid of using external links within their website as they fear that they are directing the traffic out of their website.

-It just shows your competence, know-how, and your willingness to deliver value for your user.
+It just shows your competence, know-how in depth, and willingness to deliver value for your user.
 I’m not saying that you should direct the user to your competitor page (sure you can do it if you want) but show relevant pages, that broaden the topic.

 Whenever the content is being created!
 Every time!